JohnW876/gift-shack/TESTING.md

 ### **Code Validators:**

-The following websites were used to validate the code and there were no errors except for a single line indentation in python code that was easily fixed:
+The following websites were used to validate the code and any warning or errors resolved:
-A few warnings were displayed with the html validator but these related to Jinja templating being in the code as it was unexpected.
-There were no errors in the html itself.

 HTML - [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input)